shiraazAh/arcade-game/README.md

 * Use the arrow keys to move the player: up, down, left and right.
 * You have three lives and if you collide with a bug you lose a life and get respawned to the starting position.
-* If you pass across all three enemies:
+* If you pass across all three bugs:
     * You earn 5 points.
     * You are reset to starting position with faster bugs
-* If you lose all three lives then its game over and you can restart by clicking the restart button that will appear after you lose.
+* If you lose all three lives, then its game over and you can restart by clicking the restart button that will appear after you lose.
 * Your objective is to score maximum points in the game.

 **Have Fun :)**